dbdexter-dev/sheriff/README.md

 * **Keybinds**: Stored in the *keys* array.
 Each element has 3 fields: a key, a function, and, optionally, an argument to said function.
 The array has to be terminated with an element with a 0 in every field.
-  There's a special function, *multibind*, which allows chaining multiple keys together.
+  There's a special function, *chain*, which allows chaining multiple keys together.
 Basically, you can pass another array of keybinds to it, and create multi-character bindings that way.
 * **File associations**: Stored in the *associations* array.
 Here you can